-On January 8, 2018 Filament Games, posted a blog highlighting real uses of VR in corporate training.
+On January 8, 2018 Filament Games, posted a blog highlighting real uses of virtual reality in corporate training.

 Farmers Insurance use of VR for claims adjusters.
-It’s hard to appreciate a situation you’ve never seen before, and its very expensive to create a large number of situations from broken windows and theft, to accidents, natural disasters and arson.
-With VR they can create a variety of virtual situations to increase experience of the adjusters, who probably hope they never see some of the situations they find themselves in virtually. (more on Farmers and VR at Forbes).
+It’s hard to appreciate a situation you’ve never seen before and it’s very expensive to create a large number of situations from broken windows and theft to accidents, natural disasters, and arson.
+With VR they can create a variety of virtual situations to increase the experience of the adjusters, who probably hope they never see some of the situations they find themselves in virtually. (more on Farmers and VR at Forbes).

 Walmart brought VR to Black Friday to ensure its retail troops know how to deal with the frantic shopping masses.
 Decisions about how to handle various situations are evaluated by peers and supervisors.
 Long-term they are looking to VR as part of the continuous learning arsenal.